gweep/RFBitBanger_Case_AB2TS/README.md

 ![image](https://github.com/gweep/RFBitBanger_Case_AB2TS/blob/main/IMG_3874.jpg)

 * Adjusted the size and location of the openings for the LED display and the RF filter modules to better fit my equipment.
+I thought the orginal openings were excessively large.

 * Changed the navigation buttons to triangular shapes to better indicate their function.